wside/8bit-Computer/README.md

 * original ISA (see documentation)
 * original assembler
 * can write simple programs based on ISA and assembler
-* can manually load programs via file
+* can manually load programs via instrmem.list file
 * "hardware" written in behavioral-level Verilog